farazkhan2000/farazkhan2000/README.md

-## **Faraz Khan** - Full Stack Developer 👨🏼‍💻
+## **Faraz Khan** - Software Engineer

-Full-stack and mobile developer with 4+ years of experience building web apps and APIs using Laravel, Vue.js, React, and React Native.
-Currently based in Helsinki, pursuing an MSc in Information Systems at the University of Jyväskylä, and exploring AI integration and LLM APIs.
-Open to collaborating on interesting projects.
+I'm a Software Engineer based in Finland, currently pursuing an MSc in Information Systems at the University of Jyväskylä.

+Over the past few years I've worked on web applications, internal business systems, restaurant platforms, and custom software for clients.
+I enjoy understanding how a product works, turning requirements into maintainable software, and continuously learning new technologies when a project calls for them.

 ---